raktimava29/ConvoDesk/README.md

-# ConvoTable
+# ConvoDesk

-ConvoTable is a real-time communication platform designed for seamless interactions, supporting both one-on-one and group conversations.
+ConvoDesk is a real-time communication platform designed for seamless interactions, supporting both one-on-one and group conversations.
 The project leverages modern web technologies to create a responsive and intuitive messaging interface.

 ## Features